-Electroless nickel plating is effective in resisting corrosion and wear and protecting copper, iron and zinc alloys due to the highly micro-crystalline structure of nickel.
-Its ability to level out and fill the pores of base metals also make it an excellent undercoat for the precious metals by reducing the amount of the precious metal required so that the electroless nickel plating meets performance specifications.
-This makes nickel plating best for industrial, rural or marine environments depending on the thickness of the nickel coating.
+Electroless Nickel plating is effective in resisting corrosion, wear, and protecting Copper, Iron, and Zinc alloys due to the highly micro-crystalline structure of Nickel.
+Its ability to level out and fill the pores of base metals also makes it an excellent undercoat for precious metals by reducing the amount of the precious metal required so that the electroless nickel plating meets performance specifications.
+This makes Nickel plating best for industrial, rural, or marine environments depending on the thickness of the Nickel coating.

 Medium and High Phosphorus Content

-A chemical reaction mechanism that does not require electrical current is used in electroless plating of base metals.
-This enables the metal deposit to not be governed by flux density fields which tend to be non-uniform and can result in uneven thicknesses of the deposits.
-Improved leveling and hole-filling are accomplished by electroless plating systems which makes them ideal as a first layer for almost all other electroplated finishes.
+A chemical reaction mechanism that does not require an electrical current is used in electroless plating base metals.
+This enables the metal deposit not to be governed by flux density fields which tend to be non-uniform and can result in uneven thicknesses of the deposits.
+Electroless plating systems improve leveling and hole-filling, making them ideal as a first layer for almost all other electroplated finishes.
 Electroless nickel plating is also excellent at preventing corrosion depending on thickness and phosphorous content and has hardness and internal stress levels at the mid-range of all nickel systems.
-Professional Plating provides both mid-phosphorous and high-phosphorous electroless nickel plating and so plating systems specifications should be clearly defined in situations of part flexure or bending.
+Professional Plating provides both mid-phosphorous and high-phosphorous electroless nickel plating, so plating systems specifications should be clearly defined in part flexure or bending situations.

 Sulfamate Nickel Plating

-Sulfmate nickel plating produces a dull finish, which is better for engineering applications than decorative ones.
-However, of all the nickel plating systems, it the lowest hardness, lowest internal stress and highest ductility.
+Sulfamate Nickel plating produces a dull finish; this is better for engineering applications than decorative ones.
+However, all the nickel plating systems have the lowest hardness, lowest internal stress, and highest ductility.
 This last characteristic enables it to be best used in applications where part bending or flexure, such as crimping, might occur.
 Finally, sulfamate nickel plating has good resistance to corrosion and excellent solderability.